12yanogden/go-maps/README.md

-# maps
+# go-maps

-Helper functions to handle generic maps.
+Helper functions to handle generic maps in Go.